To obtain a License in Ghana for the operation of the business of microfinance (moneylending), one has to go through a three-pronged process.

 - Justification for the establishment of the Microfinance Institution

-- The organisational structure of the company setting out in detail the functions and responsibilities of the top management team.
+- The organizational structure of the company setting out in detail the functions and responsibilities of the top management team.

 [i] Other information that relates to the viability of the business.